allenap/rust-petname/README.md

 That's nearly 400,000 (four hundred thousand) times faster!

-Howver, this speed **is** truly useful if you want to apply an external filter to the names being generated:
+However, this speed **is** truly useful if you want to apply an external filter to the names being generated:

 ```